Copyright 1994 - 2023 Bill's Bible Basics

 John 15:20, KJV

 Thus we see that we are not supposed to uplift ourselves by any means.
 Rather, we are supposed to glorify the Lord, and promote His wonderful Word as well.
 Returning to our earlier discussion, by proclaiming himself the Endtime Elijah, Mark John Allen did the exact opposite; just like his own mentor Herbert W. Armstrong, and so many other servants of the Lord.
-Quite frankly, as I mention in the article "The Office of a Prophet", I have never known any true Prophet of God in the Bible who ever really wanted the job for which God had chosen him.
+Quite frankly, as I mention in the article "The Office of Prophets and Teachers", I have never known any true Prophet of God in the Bible who ever really wanted the job for which God had chosen him.
 It is for this reason that in my articles, as well as on my Facebook page, I frequently express my concern regarding how many people now refer to themselves as Apostles, Prophets and Prophetesses.
 I find such proud boasts both foolish, and dangerous at the same time.
 These deceivers are leading God's people astray; and one of these days they will have to face the music as a result of their actions, unless they repent.

 Turning to the Scriptures, Moses did his very best to try to get out of His calling from the Lord.
 He told the Lord that he was slow of speech, and that no one would listen to him or believe him.
 He basically said "Lord, send whomsoever you will, just please don't send me!
 Find yourself another man!"
 Consider these verses that are found in the Book of Exodus: